Are you looking for new fall activities for your children? Then try these 3 awesome chestnut DIY activities with your kids.

 Join us here for more fun kid’s activities, arts and crafts, science projects, and educational resources.

-DIY Chestnut Activities for Kids
+Chestnut DIY Activities for Kids

 One of my favorite seasons is right around the corner.
 Fall is coming and with it the beautiful Indian summer days full of bright colors and hopefully a lot of sunshine.
 Perfect for long nature walks and a lot of exploring.